• Skip to main content

 Smoked sweet potatoes on a cutting board.

-How long to smoke sweet potatoes?
+How long does it take to smoke sweet potatoes?

 Can I make this recipe in the oven?

-What kind of wood to use?
+What kind of wood to use for smoking?

 You can use pretty much any smoking wood you have on hand or prefer.
 Even mesquite and hickory, which have a much stronger flavor than oak or fruitwoods, work with this recipe.